Codra-Ingenierie-Informatique/DataLab_Client/doc/overview.rst

 DataLab may be controlled remotely from an IDE (e.g. `Spyder`_ or any other IDE, or even a Jupyter Notebook) that runs a Python script.
 It allows to connect to a running DataLab instance, adds a signal and an image, and then runs calculations.
-This feature is exposed by the `cdl_client.RemoteClient` class.
+This feature is exposed by the `cdlclient.SimpleRemoteProxy` class.

 From a third-party application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^